Boo555/set09623/labs/lab12/README.md

 # Lab 12: Final Delivery

-This lab defines what you need to do for final submission.  **You must follow these steps to receive a coursework grade for the module.**  We require a copy of your submission for moderation, and therefore you will have to submit your work as defined below.
+This lab defines what you need to do for the final submission.  **You must follow these steps to receive a coursework grade for the module.**  We require a copy of your submission for moderation, and therefore you will have to submit your work as defined below.
 You will also receive your final 20% grade for final delivery based on the completeness and quality of your submission.

-## Step 1: Ensure You Have Submitted Your GitHub Repository Clone URL to Moodle
+## Step 1: Ensure You Have Submitted Your GitHub Repository Clone URL to Moodle and a zip of the final GitHub Repository

 We will be performing a pull of your repository at the time of submission using an automated script.  **If you have not provided your GitHub link do so now.**  If you miss the cutoff date for link submission your repository will not be pulled and it will be counted as a none submission.
 This is a one minute task.